thunderdrop/Inform-7-with-NVDA/README.md

 ### High Barrier (Not Currently Possible)

 The following features are not currently usable in any meaningful way.
+These are listed in order of most-to-least trivial to fix.

 * The entire index
 * The skein